Jackie Kearney: Career

 Kearney went on to publish her first book, Vegan Street Food, in 2015.
 Though she is a vegetarian, not a vegan, the book ended up being predominantly vegan, and she removed the non-vegan elements at her publisher's suggestion.
 The book won the PETA UK Vegan Food Award for Cookbook of the Year 2016.
-Further vegan cookbooks followed, focussing on comfort food, mock meat, and Christmas food.
+Further vegan cookbooks followed, including books focused on comfort food, mock meat, and Christmas food.

 Critical response

 Kearney's books have been reviewed by critics.
 In 2018, Coach Mag named Vegan Street Food one of the Best Vegan Cookbooks.
-In reviewing Vegan Christmas Feasts, U.S. journalist Avery Yale Kamila said "Kearney calls upon her British heritage and her travels for a collection of celebratory recipes that feel nostalgic yet a wee bit novel."
-Journalist Selene Nelson listed My Vegan Travels on a list of her three favorite vegan cookbooks.
-In 2016, MasterChef Tim Anderson said he was cooking from Vegan Street Food.
+In reviewing Vegan Christmas Feasts, the American journalist Avery Yale Kamila said "Kearney calls upon her British heritage and her travels for a collection of celebratory recipes that feel nostalgic yet a wee bit novel".
+The journalist Selene Nelson listed My Vegan Travels on a list of her three favorite vegan cookbooks.
+In 2016, the MasterChef winner Tim Anderson said he was cooking from Vegan Street Food.